 Both are available in Hardcover and e-book formats.

 Issuance of Qualification Award

-On successful completion of the 2 Core Units of Competency, you will receive a Graduate Certificate in Positive Behaviour Support issued by UQ College.
+On successful completion of the training and assessment requirements of the 2 Core Units of Competency, you will receive a Graduate Certificate in Positive Behaviour Support issued by UQ College.

 Statement of Attainment